aboutcode-org/scancode-workbench/docs/source/getting-started/index.rst

    -  Keep or modify the default SQLite filename and click :kbd:`Save`.

--  You're now looking at your scan data displayed in the Table View -- the Table View itself is on the right, and the Directory Tree (which is visible in all views) is on the left.
+-  You're now looking at your scan data displayed in the Table View -- the Table View itself is on the right, and the Directory Tree (shown in resource level views) is on the left.

    .. figure:: data/initial_load_getting_started.png
       :class: with-border